 How to use Siri on your Apple Watch

-The "Hey Siri" function allows you to use the smart assistant on your Apple Watch - the screen must be on for this.
-You activate this by raising your wrist or tapping the screen.
-From Apple Watch Series 3 or watchOS 5 onwards, the request also works without "Hey Siri" - just hold the Apple Watch to your mouth and say, for example, "Play my favorite playlist!".
-There is a third way to activate Apple's voice assistant, namely via the Digital Crown.
-To do this, hold down the Digital Crown and tell Siri your request.
-If you just want to make a quick request, all you have to do is press the Digital Crown briefly - as soon as the "How can I help" display appears, you can start.
-If you have a longer instruction, such as: "Create an appointment on June 3rd, 2019 for the current WWDC!", you have to hold down the Digital Crown while you speak.
+The “Hey Siri” function allows you to use the smart assistant on your Apple Watch – the screen must be on for this.
+You activate it by raising your wrist or by tapping the screen.
+With Apple Watch Series 3 or watchOS 5, the request also works without “Hey Siri” – simply hold the Apple Watch to your mouth and say, for example, “Play my favorite playlist!”.
+There is a third way to activate Apple’s voice assistant, and that is via the Digital Crown.
+To do so, hold down the Digital Crown and tell Siri your request.
+If you just want to ask a quick question, all you have to do is press the Digital Crown briefly – as soon as the “How can I help” display appears, you can start.
+If you have longer instructions, such as: “Create an appointment on June 3, 2019 for the current WWDC!”, you must hold down the Digital Crown while you speak.

 How to use Siri on your HomePod